pepecura/mobile-app-shopping-assistant/README.md

 # mobile-app-shopping-assistant
-Building a mobile app with AppSheet to store your budget and money transactions on Google Sheets and importing Sheets into Dialogflow for virtual shopping assistance with dynamic reponses.
+Build a mobile app with AppSheet to store your budget and money transactions on Google Sheets and import Sheets into Dialogflow for virtual shopping assistance with dynamic reponses.

 The demo will include two main components:
 A mobile app that is developed customly to track your expenses/income.